martindiphoorn/NextNote/README.md

 # NextNote

-The purpose of this tutorial to introduce people to:
+The purpose of this tutorial is to introduce people to:

 * Spring Boot
 * Angular 6